semiotic-ai/semioscan/README.md

 Semioscan is battle-tested in production for:

-- **Automated liquidation systems** processing millions of dollars in swaps across 12+ chains
+- **Automated trading and DeFi applications** processing millions of dollars in swaps across 12+ chains
 - **Financial reporting** for blockchain transaction accounting
 - **Token analytics** for discovering and tracking token transfers